-In store cash registers use Diebold Nixdorf software.
-The integration was carried out by Diebold itself; the whole process took three months, including a pilot launch and bug catching.
+In-store cash registers use Diebold Nixdorf software.
+The integration was carried out by Diebold itself.
+The whole process took three months, including a pilot launch and debugging.

-Setting up promotions for clients in the interface
+Setting up promotions for customers in the interface

-Prior to launch, we set up the basic loyalty program, altogether we set up 7 promotions at the start: several types of point write-offs for different groups of goods and basic point accruals.
+Prior to launch, we confifured a basic loyalty program.
+We set up 7 promotions in total at the start: several types of point redemtion mechanisms for different groups of goods and basic point accruals.
 Everything is configured via the interface, along with direct communications, which I will discuss below.
 The screenshots below show Color Club settings within the Mindbox interface.

-In total, 17 United Colors of Benetton stores began participating in the Color Club loyalty program.
-Client authorizations at cash registers, either by mobile phone or virtual card on iOS and Android wallets.
+In total, 17 United Colors of Benetton stores participate in the Color Club loyalty program.
+Customers are authorized at cash registers either using their cell phone number or a virtual Color Club card on iOS and Android wallets.

 Launching an online loyalty program

 The launch of the online Color Club program occurred a few months following the launch of the program offline.
-To do so, the following was required:
+Before this, we had to: